Jonathan Waxman (oncologist)

-Jonathan Hugh Waxman OBE (born 1951), founder and president of Prostate Cancer UK, is emeritus Professor of Oncology at Imperial College, London, and author of four novels including The Elephant in the Room.
+Jonathan Hugh Waxman OBE (born 1951), is a British oncologist.
+He is the founder and president of Prostate Cancer UK, is emeritus Professor of Oncology at Imperial College London, and author of four novels including The Elephant in the Room.
 He is a clinician who has helped develop new treatments for cancer, which are now part of standard practice.

 Early life

 Jonathan Waxman was born in 1951 in Hampstead, London.
 His father was a psychiatrist who worked at the Central Middlesex Hospital.
-He was educated at Haberdashers' Aske's, Elstree, and at age of 17 he went to University College London Medical School, winning a scholarship and two prizes.
+He was educated at Haberdashers' Aske's School, Elstree, and at age of 17 he went to University College London Medical School, winning a scholarship and two prizes.
 After qualification as a doctor he worked briefly in Cambridge before returning to the capital and finding employment in North London Teaching hospitals.

 Initial professional career

-In 1981 Waxman embarked upon post-graduate research at St Bartholomew's Hospital, London, beginning by studying the effects of chemotherapy on fertility in cancer patients.
+In 1981, Waxman embarked upon post-graduate research at St Bartholomew's Hospital, London, beginning by studying the effects of chemotherapy on fertility in cancer patients.
 He found that patients with lymphoma were sterilised by treatment; they were cured of the cancer but rendered infertile.

 By coincidence, a new drug had been under development that was intended to stimulate puberty.
 When tested in animals however it was found to have the opposite effect and further development had been stopped.
 Waxman used the drug to switch off the activity of testes and ovaries in patients about to have chemotherapy, in the hope that it would prevent its sterilising effect.

-Recognizing its potential, he then used the drug in cancers where tumour growth depended upon the hormones made by the testes and ovaries.
+Recognising its potential, he then used the drug in cancers where tumour growth depended upon the hormones made by the testes and ovaries.
 He found the drug – a Gonadotropin-releasing hormone agonist – to be active in prostate cancer.
 He was the first clinician in Europe to report the clinical effects of this new medicine which, 30 years on, is still the drug of first choice in the treatment of patients with prostate cancer.
 The drug replaced castration which was the treatment at the time, providing a humane alternative to surgery.